Our Blog

 What Are Micro Workouts?

 While such modest durations seem ineffective at first glance, there is an emerging body of evidence that supports the use of mini workouts for overall fitness and health.
 Reported benefits include increases in quality of life, increased strength, and even potentially comparable results to longer training sessions.
-More research is likely needed, but there’s at least enough out there to suggest micro workouts have some benefits for the typical person.
+More research is likely needed, but there’s at least enough out there to suggest micro workouts have real benefits for the typical person.

 Advantages